Coalition Against

 (And Put up a Jail)

 The land to be used represents an important component of our agricultural and farming heritage.
 Already identified opportunities for innovative and visionary uses for the property, in keeping with its natural features and historical significance, will be lost forever should this plan proceed.
-We deserve better.
+Opportunities for land back to the Algonquin peoples, who are the traditional custodians of the land, will also be forever lost.
+We all deserve better.

 Please visit our issues page to learn about the many reasons people are concerned about this plan.